🧬

 Origin and historical development

-The Porcelaine is an ancient French scent hound, often considered the most elegant of the French pack hounds.
-Its name is derived from the translucent, porcelain-like appearance of its white coat, which is speckled with orange spots.
-The breed's history is deeply intertwined with the French aristocracy, having been developed in the Franche-Comté region near the Swiss border.
-It is believed to have descended from the old Montaimboeuf hounds and the English Harrier, refined over centuries to produce a dog of exceptional nobility and scenting ability.
-During the French Revolution, the breed faced near-extinction, but dedicated breeders worked tirelessly to preserve the lineage, ensuring that the breed survived to participate in modern champion rules of canine preservation.
+The Porcelaine is a distinguished French scent hound, often referred to as the 'Chien de Franche-Comté'.
+Its history is deeply rooted in the aristocratic hunting traditions of the Franche-Comté region, bordering Switzerland.
+The breed is believed to have descended from the old Montaimboeuf hounds and the English Harrier, refined over centuries to produce a dog of exceptional elegance and stamina.
+During the French Revolution, the breed faced near-extinction, but dedicated enthusiasts worked tirelessly to preserve the unique bloodlines that define the breed today.
+The name 'Porcelaine' is derived from the dog's glossy, white coat, which gives it the appearance of fine porcelain statuary when in motion.

 📋